Helen Pond MBACP Accredited Psychotherapist and Counsellor

 Please call or email and I will call you back to arrange an appointment.

 I am offering online and telephone counselling only at the moment.
-I want to help clients deal with the anxiety and stress currently being caused as a result of this virus, as well as any life inhibiting issues.
+I want to help clients deal with the anxiety and stress currently being caused as well as any life inhibiting issues.

 Training, qualifications & experience